top of page

 What are the criteria for taking part in the Open Studios event?

-Obviously we would prefer the event to be precisely that: an opportunity for the public to visit us in our working studios to gain some insight into the processes involved in creative work rather than concentrating solely on the end product.
-However, partly in response to a recent enquiry and partly in recognition of the fact that not everyone has a space large enough to open to the public, we are widening the remit of the Open Studios to include situations where artists are using public spaces to show their work.
+Obviously, we would prefer the event to be just that: an opportunity for the public to visit us in our working studios to gain some insight into the processes involved in creative work rather than concentrating solely on the end product.
+However, in recognition of the fact that not everyone has a space large enough to open to the public, we have widened the remit of the Open Studios to include situations where artists use public spaces to show their work, or share with another artist’s studio.
 The only proviso is that all artists showing in any given space should have paid the Open Studios fee if that location is to be included in the North Norfolk Open Studios publicity.
+Equally, those sharing a studio space should pay one fee each unless all their work is truly collaborative.
 If in doubt, please ask.

 What do the Open Studios fees cover?